rtomayko/rack-cache/doc/storage.markdown

 system storage, they should be set to different paths to prevent any chance of collision.

+### AccelRedirect Storage

+Stores cached entries just like Disk storage, but uses nginx's [X-Accel-Redirect](http://wiki.nginx.org/NginxXSendfile) to serve the cached files.
+This can only be used as an entity store.
+The redirect root is configured by adding an entity to the uri.

+Example:

+ * Rack::Cache configuration:

+    use Rack::Cache,
+      :metastore   => 'file:/var/cache/rack/meta',
+      :entitystore => 'entitystore:/var/cache/rack/body#cache'

+ * Nginx configuration:

+    location /cache/ {
+      internal;
+      alias /var/cache/rack/body/;
+    }

 ### Memcached Storage

 Stores cached entries in a remote [memcached](http://www.danga.com/memcached/)